HarvardMapCollection/classes/gened1140/fall-2022/lecture/index.md

 *[ArcGIS Map](https://harvard-cga.maps.arcgis.com/apps/webappviewer/index.html?id=4f084606c3f64df8a32ce2ad938a43f6) comparing 1890 atlas to today.*

-![Screenshot of the 1880 census microfiche showing how it is from the National Archives](media/2.png)
+![Screenshot of the 1880 census microfiche showing how it is from the National Archives](media/2.png) *The 1880 census microfiche is held at the National Archives.*

-![Screenshot of the 1890 atlas of Boston showing how it is from the Boston Public Library](media/3.png)
+![Screenshot of the 1890 atlas of Boston showing how it is from the Boston Public Library](media/3.png) *The 1890 Boston atlas depicting the same area is held at the Boston Public Library.*

-![Picture of the two datasets brought together, based on location.](media/4.png)
+![Picture of the two datasets brought together, based on location.](media/4.png) *Source materials of all kinds can be brought together based on location using GIS software.*

 ![screenshot labelleing the QGIS interface components](media/qgis-labeled.gif) *[Understanding the QGIS Interface](https://cartinal.leventhalmap.org/guides/get-started-qgis/interface.html#menu-bar).*

-![Screen recording of opening a new project in QGIS](media/new-projects.gif)
+![Screen recording of opening a new project in QGIS](media/new-projects.gif) *The 1880 census microfiche is held at the National Archives.*

 ![Screen recording of adding a basemap to a QGIS document](media/basemap.gif)